shaharhac/new-mac/README.md

 # New Mac
-a detailed guide on how to setup a new mac, including my day-to-day software of choise, preferred settings and more.
+a detailed guide on how to set up a new Mac, including my day-to-day software of choice, preferred settings, and more.

 ## Table of Contents